 Unlike total solar eclipses, where totality (when the moon covers the disk of the sun) can last just a minute or a few, totality in lunar eclipses can last for more than an hour.

 In Sunday's eclipse, totality will last about 85 minutes.

 The eclipse itself, however, will last roughly five and a half hours.
 It begins when the moon enters the penumbra, but as mentioned earlier, it will be imperceptible to the human eye.

 The excitement begins when the moon enters the umbra.
 Initially, it will appear as though something has taken a little bite out of the moon.
 This is the partial phase of the eclipse.
 As the night progresses, however, that "bite" becomes larger and larger.

-During a total lunar eclipse, the moon can turn a coppery-reddish colour as Earth's atmosphere scatters the light from the sun, which will lie directly behind it.
-Light with longer wavelengths — like orange and red — refract, or bend, around the Earth where it eventually reaches the moon.
+Then, as it enters totality, most of the moon may appear a faint reddish colour as Earth's atmosphere scatters the light from the sun, which will lie directly behind it.
+Light with longer wavelengths — such as orange and red — refract, or bend, around the Earth, where it eventually reaches the moon.